-Phase 1: LEAP initiated the planning, information gathering, and convening activities with various stakeholder groups.
-LEAP's core research team established both the Data Advisory Committee (DAC) and a series of Community Action Networks (CANs) to initially prioritize the local indicators and focus areas that are important to

-- Guilford County health organizations.
+- Phase 1: LEAP initiated the planning, information gathering, and convening activities with various stakeholder groups.
+LEAP's core research team established both the Data Advisory Committee (DAC) and a series of Community Action Networks (CANs) to initially prioritize the local indicators and focus areas that are important to Guilford County health organizations.
 As part of this process, we reviewed existing assets and data gaps related to eating and physical activity practices, and we created a preliminary bank of indicators and key concepts. - Phase 2: LEAP convened the DAC and CANs in an iterative process to identify existing indicators and measures, current availability of data, and desired local indicators.
 The DAC featured a relatively consistent group of members who met a total of four times over six months.
 The DAC first reviewed the list of existing measures and indicators and provided guidance on how to synthesize information to meet needs in Guilford County.
 The CANs were convened first through a series of focus group meetings to discuss data priorities and then in two strategic convenings to review and provide feedback on work produced by the DAC.
 In this way, LEAP was able to solicit a broad range of voices to construct a set of indicator focus areas. - Phase 3: LEAP hosted a Summit in May 2018 at which health and education professionals, city and county agencies, nonprofit representatives, and researchers came together to review LEAP's work-to-date, including a list of indicator focus areas.
-Attendees at the Summit helped LEAP's core research team prioritize both the most important and the most feasible areas through which to start the next steps. - Phase 4: LEAP has produced this progress report to disseminate both to stakeholders who have participated in the project, thus far, as well as other community members and potential partners whose input is needed as LEAP moves forward.
+Attendees at the Summit helped LEAP's core research team prioritize both the most important and the most feasible areas through which to start the next steps.

+• Phase 4: LEAP produced this final progress report to disseminate both to stakeholders who have participated in the project, thus far, as well as other community members and potential partners whose input is needed as LEAP moves forward.
+Prior to the final report, we published a full draft report and executive summary for public comment.
+We collected public comments through an online survey and presentations with various community organizations.
+The Community Board provided final review and approval.
 LEAP's core research team will continue to convene partners and collect community voices, in an effort to ensure the community-engaged nature of LEAP.
 We expect this report to serve as a foundational document for the concurrent development of grant proposals for programs, research, and education.